TrueFormCoder/deep-mirror-protocol/README.md

 This repository contains the canonical essays and protocol artifacts for the project.

-## What This Is
+## Scope

+The work here focuses on:
 - Narrative pattern analysis
 - Cross-case synthesis
 - Structural interpretation of observable behavior
-- Focus on systems, not individuals
+- Systems-level dynamics rather than individual diagnosis

 ## What This Is Not